door2door-io/door2door-sdk-iOS-deprecated/README.md

 The corresponding method signatures for ``TripEvent`` events can be found at ``Source/Events/Trip`` in the project.

 #### Trip Search
-A user is searching how to get from A to B.
+A user is searching for how to get from A to B.

 	TripEvent.tripSearchEvent(...)